biell/alti-server/README.md

 of people grabbing the bomb and flying off by themselves without support.

 ### Races
-Races use specially assigne powerups to act as checkpoints.
+Races use specially assigned powerups to act as checkpoints.
 Each time the first player on a team crosses a checkpoint, a goal is scored.
 For this reason, the map must be configured for game type *ball*.
 Most servers are setup to have 6 goal win.
 Races are best accomplished with 2 laps and 3 checkpoints, with players starting so that they cannot easilly access the winning (6th) checkpoint until the end of their first lap (starting in a pit row might work).
+Checkpoints must be crossed in alphabetical order, all powerups are sorted, and the sort order is used to ensure players cross checkpoints in the correct order.
+Keep this in mind when creating checkpoint names.

 A to B races would also be easy, with checkpoints along the way, and the 6th checkpoint at the end.
 If a final (winning) checkpoint is all that